emmajanedrews/base-template/_posts/2017-10-12-youre-invited-to-kiss-a-pig-on-october-19th.md

 I would like to invite you the Limbird Real Estate Group’s kickoff party.

-But the party isn’t for Limbird Real Estate, though—it’s for Kiss A Pig.<br><br>**Kiss A Pig is the biggest charity event in Arkansas and helps the American Diabetes Association.**
+But the party isn’t for Limbird Real Estate Group, though—it’s for Kiss A Pig.<br><br>**The Kiss A Pig Gala is the biggest charity event in Arkansas and helps the American Diabetes Association.**

 I’m going to be a candidate helping to raise money and awareness for diabetes from now until March 10th.